1. What is a Landing Page?

 A landing page plays a very important role in your business.
 Because it serves as the entry point for your business, you want to make it count right from the beginning.

 Users spend on average less than 15 seconds on a website - therefore, content must be displayed in such a way that visitors understand within 4 seconds who you are and what you do.

 An important element of a landing page is the “Call to Action” (CTA) button, which aims to guide the user to complete an action we want.
 For example, look at the hero area of Shopify's landing page - see how your attention is drawn to the purple button on the left?
 "Start free trial" represents their main CTA.

-2. Tips to consider before creating a landing page
+2. Tips to consider before creating a landing page in Figma

 2.1 Think about the main goal